Welcome to: James Russell Publishing

 Articles - Our articles page will be useful so check it out.

-Better Business Bureau - Watch out for these guys for they are useless to defend you in any way from shoddy workmanship from their listed members.
-Three times I have filed complaints against companies with the BBB and each time they have weighed their decision against me despite my being right and victimized by the companies.
-I had to take some to court to win my case, others I took to the corporation's administration to win my case, but all three cases I won, but the BBB failed to deliver on the promise to protect consumers from fraud.
+Better Business Bureau - Watch out for these guys for they are generally useless to defend you in any way from shoddy workmanship from their listed and non-listed members.
+More than three times I have filed complaints against dishonest companies with the BBB and each time the BBB have weighed their decision against me (by ignoring the complaint when you are winning it) despite my being right and victimized by the companies.
+I had to take some to court to win my case, others I took to the corporation's administration to win my case, but all cases I won, but the BBB failed to deliver on the promise to protect consumers from fraud.
 They don't even perform elementary investigations regarding your complaint and do not use any established rules of evidence.
-They operate like a bunch of monkeys with no purpose or direction.
+They operate like a crew of belligerent monkeys with no purpose or direction except to protect their paid BBB membership.
 If you take a problem to them they will likely disappoint you and weigh in favor with the business, even when the business is clearly in the wrong.
 Solution?
 Don't even bother to check if a company is a member of the BBB or not for the BBB will not help you solve legitimate problems you will have with the company.
 Businesses love to display that they are members of the BBB in good standing, but beware it is just another "come along" and "confidence game" to lure you in to do business with them.
 Solution?
 Always get a signed contract agreement when doing business with businesses.
 Always use licensed contractors (if applicable such as home improvement jobs).
 See Handyman and Contractors below.
 The BBB now means "Better Business for Business" in my opinion.
+That has been a dismal experience and justifies a consumer warning to avoid the BBB and its listed businesses.
+The BBB is for business, not for you.
+It is a crap shoot to file a complaint with the BBB.
+Sometimes you get lucky, but don't bet on it.

 Cold Virus - Don't forget to apply some hand sanitizer to your vehicle keys and the dashboard knobs and steering wheel and shifter knob.
 Many people disinfect their homes and forget these vital places.
 Imagine how filthy your keys are reeking with viruses and bacteria and you bring them into your home.
 This advice will cut way back on the transmission of cold and other viruses.
 Try it and see the improvement for yourself.
 Talking about keys see our advice Lost Keys below.